robertjskelton/robertjskelton.github.io/_posts/2020-07-11-Suzuki-Cappuccino-Oil-Change.markdown

 ![Oil](/images/cap/1.jpg)

-I bought a 1991 Suzuki Cappuccino, more on that later.
+[I bought a 1991 Suzuki Cappuccino](https://rskelton.com/drive-cool-cars-on-a-budget/)!
 First thing to do was an oil change.
 This is following [Larry's Youtube Video](https://www.youtube.com/watch?v=4M3r7QcHHKA)

 ### Parts Required
 * Oil Filter - I used a Fram FS4386.
 You can also use a [Fram FG4967](https://amzn.to/2W5Qmje) or [Baldwin B33](https://amzn.to/3292e7S), or others.